 14. Lumbar support pillow

-Perhaps the best advice would be to get your employee something that you would personally use.
-It doesn’t have to have an enormous price tag – a thoughtful gift given with a sincere intention will find its way to the heart.
+Perhaps the best advice would be to get your employee something you would use personally.
+It doesn’t have to have an enormous price tag – a thoughtful gift with sincere intention will reach the heart.